adamczykpiotr/php-canbus/README.md

 # PHP-CanBus Extension

 PHP-canbus is THE extension for PHP on Linux that allows PHP code to interface efficiently with a Controller Area Network (CAN bus) 2.0A / 2.0B.

-As CAN Frames consist only of 8 bytes, using methods like parsing `shell_exec('can dump vcan0 -n 1')` output has huge drawbacks - it supports only blocking mode and is really really slow.
-Performance is a key aspect as most use-cases of CAN-Bus is in embedded systems.
+As CAN Frames consist only of 11/29 bit identifier 8 data bytes and flags, using methods like parsing `shell_exec('candump vcan0 -n 1')` output has huge drawbacks - it supports only blocking mode and is really really slow.
+Performance is often a key aspect as most use-cases of CAN-Bus is in embedded systems.
 With this extension you can efficiently control your car, elevator or even airplane.

 Development & testing was done on Raspberry Pi 4B + MCP2515/TJA1050 module.